-- An Early Years and Key stage one Nurture provision for children from Reception to Year two. - A Key stage two Nurture group for children from Year 3 to Year 6.
+• A Key stage one and two Nurture group for children from Year 1 to Year 6.

 Nurture groups offer an opportunity to learn early nurturing experiences that some children and young people lack, giving them the skills to do well at school, make friends and deal more confidently and calmly with the trials and tribulations of life, for life.